ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of rain after 3pm.
+         <h3>Today</h3>A slight chance of thunderstorms and a slight chance of rain between 3pm and 5pm, then a chance of rain and a slight chance
+         of thunderstorms.
 Partly sunny.
 High near 68, with temperatures falling to around 63 in the afternoon.
-Southwest
+Southwest wind 7 to
-         wind 6 to 12 mph, with gusts as high as 18 mph.
+         12 mph, with gusts as high as 18 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of rain before 9pm.
+         <h3>Tonight</h3>A chance of rain and a slight chance of thunderstorms before 7pm, then a slight chance of thunderstorms and a slight chance
+         of rain between 7pm and 9pm.
 Mostly cloudy, with a low around 39.
 West northwest wind around 9 mph.
-Chance of precipitation
+Chance of precipitation is 40%.<br></div>
-         is 40%.<br></div>
    </p>
    <p>